tidzo/ACTools/README.md

 if stick.buttons.trigger():
 	keyboard.setPressed(Key.F)

-#send one single keypress of the letter g for each press and release of the thumb trigger (big red button on top of warthog stick)
+#send one single keypress of the letter g for each press and release of the thumb trigger
+#(the big red button on top of warthog stick)
 if stick.buttons.thumbtrigger.activatedOnce():
 	keyboard.setPressed(Key.G)